Asian Fertilizers Ltd.

 a) Conservation of Energy

-Since the operation of the company are not energy intensive therefore does not callfor any steps to be taken Therefore clause (i) & (ii) are not applicable
+Since the operations of the Company are not energy intensive therefore it does notcall for any steps to be taken.

 b) Technology Absorption

 The Company has not imported any specific technology for its operations which are notupdated in India.